-A Deposit Licence for use with individual and institutional depositors has been implemented to protect the rights of depositors and users.
+A Deposit Licence for use with individual and institutional depositors has been implemented to protect the rights of depositors, users and the ADS.
 Within this Deposit Licence the terms under which the dataset can be accessed and re-used is identified.